videojs/videojs-contrib-hls/README.md

 Type: `function`

 A function that can be used to retrieve or modify the currently active media playlist.
-The active media playlist is referred to when a additional video data needs to be downloaded.
+The active media playlist is referred to when additional video data needs to be downloaded.
 Calling this function with no arguments returns the parsed playlist object for the active media playlist.
 Calling this function with a playlist object from the